 The village of Box lies on the sheltered south facing escarpment and close to 600 acres of common land belonging to the National Trust.
 The town of Nailsworth benefits from a large and comprehensive selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, various clothing and gift shops and a good selection of cafes and restaurants.
-Beaudesert school is within walking distance and there are well regarded junior schools at both Amberley and Minchinhampton.
+Beaudesert Park school is within walking distance and there are well regarded junior schools at both Amberley and Minchinhampton.
 There is a main line railway station at Stroud which is some four miles distant and provides a direct service to London Paddington together with a more comprehensive range of shopping, educational and recreational facilities.

-The council tax banding is G.
+The council tax banding is F.

 Stroud District Council, Ebley Mill,Westward Road, Stroud, Gloucestershire GL5 4UB Tel: 01453 766321